Hydrogen Water vs Kangen Water: Evidence-Based Analysis

 Mechanisms of Action

-Mechanisms of action are partially understood.
-Molecular hydrogen selectively scavenges hydroxyl radicals (•OH) and peroxynitrite (ONOO⁻) without affecting other physiological reactive oxygen species.
-This selective antioxidant property is explained in detail in our article on selective antioxidants.
-H₂ suppresses NF-κB inflammatory signaling, reduces pro-inflammatory cytokines (IL-1β, IL-6, TNF-α), modulates NLRP3 inflammasome assembly, and activates the Nrf2/Keap1 pathway inducing endogenous antioxidant enzymes.
-Research published in International Journal of Molecular Sciences (2022) provides comprehensive analysis of these mechanisms.
+The mechanisms are partially understood and increasingly well characterized.
+Molecular hydrogen selectively scavenges hydroxyl radicals and peroxynitrite without affecting other physiological reactive oxygen species.
+Beyond direct scavenging, H2 suppresses NF-kB inflammatory signaling, reduces pro-inflammatory cytokines (IL-1B, IL-6, TNF-alpha), modulates NLRP3 inflammasome assembly, and activates the Nrf2/Keap1 pathway, inducing endogenous antioxidant enzymes.

 Critical Evidence Limitations: